robb-j/goldiprox/README.md

 ## Deployment

 Goldiprox is designed to be run as a container however you like to run your containers.
-It runs as a non-root user, uses port `8000` internally and you should mount your config at `/app/config.json`.
+It runs as a non-root user `id=1000`, it internally uses port `8000` and you should mount your config at `/app/config.json`.

 > WIP